monad-crypto/protocols/README.md

 ## Categories

-The list of choices for the `category` field appears in `categories.json` and is also listed below.
-For mental clarity, categories are organized by top-level sectors.
+The list of choices for the `category` field appears in [`categories.json`](categories.json) and is also listed below.
+For ease of understanding, categories are organized by top-level sectors.

-Generally protocols will choose one category, however more than one is permissible, in which case list the primary category first.
+Generally protocols will be associated with a single category, however more than one is permissible, in which case please put the primary category first.

 - AI
   * AI::Agent Launchpad